whyevenquestion1t/tiny-llm/book/src/preface.md

 ## Environment Setup

 This course uses [MLX](https://github.com/ml-explore/mlx), an array/machine learning library for Apple Silicon.
-Nowaways it's much easier to get an Apple Silicon device than NVIDIA GPUs.
+Nowadays it's much easier to get an Apple Silicon device than NVIDIA GPUs.
 In theory you can also do this course with PyTorch or numpy, but we just don't have the test infra to support them.
 We test your implementation against PyTorch's CPU implementation and MLX's implementation to ensure correctness.